 - Exposed fastener systems usually use less accessories and different flashing products, like foam closures, to install the roof system.
 Again, this cuts down on costs and speeds up the installation.

-NO SEAMING REQUIRED – Exposed fastener systems do not require hand or mechanical seaming the two panels.
+No Seaming Required – Exposed fastener systems do not require hand or mechanical seaming of the two panels.
 Most systems use a lap seam where the edges of each panel overlap the one adjacent to it and are then fastened down together at the same time.
 This is often why exposed fastener metal roofing tends to be considered the less labor-intensive option when compared to standing seam metal roofing.

-PERFORMS RELATIVELY WELL – Exposed fastener systems do hold up to weather conditions relatively well, especially if it’s been correctly installed for its environment.
+Performs Relatively Well – Exposed fastener systems do hold up to weather conditions relatively well, especially if it’s been correctly installed for the environment.
 Plus, there typically aren’t broad, flat areas on most of the panels, which helps reduce the visibility of oil canning if it occurs.
 Also, since you can screw down the entire width of the panel, you have many attachments points to the deck.
 However, most exposed fastener systems are not engineered to stringent industry standards like standing seam metal roofing is, meaning how the roof will perform isn’t verifiable.
 Panel testing, if any, varies based on the manufacturer and system being offered.
 It’s important to ensure that the product you are purchasing has the appropriate testing for the building type and location.

-MORE OPPORTUNITY FOR DIY (DO-IT-YOURSELF) PROJECTS – Since it is easier to install, there’s more of an opportunity for home or building owners to perform the installation themselves as a DIY project.
-With standing seam metal roofing, we always recommend hiring a knowledgeable, experienced, and trusted installer.
+Better Suited for DIY (Do-It-Yourself) Projects – Since it is easier to install, there’s more of an opportunity for home or building owners to perform the installation themselves as a DIY project.
+For standing seam metal roofing, we always recommend hiring a knowledgeable, experienced, and trusted installer.

 Disadvantages of Exposed Fastener Metal Roofing

-FASTENER PROBLEMS – Exposed fastener systems put the integrity of your roofing structure in the hands of the fastener and the gasket, which is the thin piece of material located between the head of the fastener and the metal panel.
+Fastener Problems – Exposed fastener systems put the integrity of your roofing structure in the hands of the fastener and the gasket, which is the thin piece of material between the head of the fastener and the metal panel.
 This can lead to many issues, such as:

 - Fastener withdrawal – The expanding and contracting of the metal roof over time is inevitable.
 Directly fastening the metal down to the structure without a clip limits the amount a roof can expand and contract during temperature fluctuations, which can cause the fasteners to back out as the metal moves.
 If the gasket is no longer touching the surface of the metal, there is the potential for water to get into one of the penetration points.